kirkstrobeck/whatismarkdown.com/README.md

 - [Daring Fireball](http://daringfireball.net/projects/markdown/syntax) - The original guide by the author
 - [Lots more..](https://www.google.com/webhp?sourceid=chrome-instant&ie=UTF-8&ion=1&safe=on#hl=en&gs_nf=1&tok=CMQN6SUMCLapgOH0-cg65w&cp=11&gs_id=2&xhr=t&q=markdown+syntax&pf=p&safe=active&output=search&sclient=psy-ab&oq=markdown+sy&aq=0p&aqi=p-p1g3&aql=&gs_sm=&gs_upl=&gs_l=&pbx=1&bav=on.2,or.r_gc.r_pw.r_cp.r_qf.,cf.osb&fp=d676aabec5c97b83&biw=1115&bih=893&ion=1)

-##Huh?

-[Markdown](http://daringfireball.net/projects/markdown/) was made by [John Gruber](http://daringfireball.net/), and he says..

-> Markdown is a text-to-HTML conversion tool for web writers.
-Markdown allows you to write using an easy-to-read, easy-to-write plain text format, then convert it to structurally valid XHTML (or HTML).

-##I still don't understand
+#### I still don't understand

 Markdown can be written in a basic text editor (don't use Word) like Notepad on Windows.
 Macs don't have a basic built-in text editor, but that's what the tools I mentioned above are for.
 You can write or copy and paste, but it's an easy way to write text that can quickly be turned into HTML.
 The web is written in HTML, so think of it like quick-start web developing for content editors.
 When you write in Markdown, you save the document with the file extension `.md`.
 More often than not, you'll never need to save a Markdown document, because you'll be using online tools.

+## Markdown for Developers

+#### Huh?

+[Markdown](http://daringfireball.net/projects/markdown/) was made by [John Gruber](http://daringfireball.net/), and he says..

+> Markdown is a text-to-HTML conversion tool for web writers.
+Markdown allows you to write using an easy-to-read, easy-to-write plain text format, then convert it to structurally valid XHTML (or HTML).

-##Around the web
+## Around the web

 * [StackOverflow.com](http://stackoverflow.com/) uses Markdown for posts and comments.
 Here's their [help guide](http://stackoverflow.com/editing-help).
 * [github.com](https://github.com) uses a custom blend "GitHub Flavored Markdown" for their discussions.
 Here's their [help guide](http://github.github.com/github-flavored-markdown/).